Welcome to today's edition of the Rush 24-7 podcast.

 The guy, I went to his website, recovery.org.

-You know, isn't the Internet a great thing?
+You know, isn't the internet a great thing?

-Thank thank God, thank God Al Gore invented the Internet.
+Thank God Al Gore invented the Internet.

-You know, it's well, what I found was that the guy in charge of monitoring it keeps track of the spending on it.
+Well, what I found was that the guy in charge of monitoring it keeps track of the spending on it.

 He keeps track of the $787.

-It has been months and months and months and months since the Congressional Budget Office said, you know what, this bill is gonna cost $75 billion more because of the way the formulas were written, and the guy in charge of it is so clueless that he can't even update his website.
+It has been months and months and months and months since the Congressional Budget Office said, you know what, this bill is going to cost $75 billion more because of the way the formulas were written.

-Now it makes it look like they've spent more of what they were supposed to spend, but they've actually, you know, they spent they're spending, you know, uh this money so slowly, we're we're stimulating the economy last year.
+Now, it makes it look like they've spent more of what they were supposed to spend, but they've actually, you know, they're spent, they're spending this money so slowly.

 We'll spend more money under the stimulus bill that Vice President Biden is in charge of monitoring.